 Late spring and summer are classic exterior painting months.
 With precipitation low and temperatures warm, paint cures at a proper rate.
 How early and late can you push your outside painting season?

 Improved paint technology lets you push down as low as 35 F (as long as you buy a certain type of paint).
 In Northern states, stop around November.
 In Southern states, stop around December.

 Surprisingly, fall can be the best season to paint because the difference between highs and lows is less than in other seasons.

 Optimal painting season for house exteriors is usually thought of as summer.

-But if you cannot paint during that perfect season, when can you?
-How far can you stretch the painting season?
-Can you paint during the dead of winter?
+If you cannot paint during that perfect season, when can you, and how far can you stretch the painting season?

 Painting in Static Temperatures

 Paint manufacturers recommend a minimum outside temperature for painting.
 As paint quality has improved over the years, so too has the minimum temperature point.
 For a long time, it was recommended that you never paint a house when the ambient temperature is 50 F.